 Candidates will first be given 90 seconds to practise.
 Before the practice time begins, candidates will be given the choice of a metronome click throughout the practice time or a 1-bar count in at the beginning.
 After the practice time, the backing track will be played twice.
-Candidates can rehearse during the first playthrough, before performing their improvisation over the second playthrough.
-Only the improvisation over the second playthrough will be assessed.
+Candidates can rehearse during the first playthrough, before performing their improvisation over the second playthrough will be assessed.
 Each playthrough will begin with a 1-bar count in.
 The backing track is continuous throughout, so once the first playthrough has finished, the count in to the second playthrough will start immediately.